-FORM 10-K (Ma urk One) ×10 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 For the fiscal year ended December 31, 2012 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI 1934 ES EXCHANGE ACT OF For the transition period from to Commission File Number: 001-35331 ACADIA HEALTHCARE COMPAN (Exact Name of Registrant as Specified in Its Charter) Y, INC. (State or other jurisdiction of (I.R.S.
-492228 Employer cation No.) 830 Crescent Centre Drive, Suite 610 Franklin, Tennessee 37067 (Address, including zip code, of registrant's principal executive offices) (615) 861-6000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: e on which registered Global Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities A ct.
+Securities registered pursuant to Section 12(g) of the Act: No. ne Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
 Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of ng the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has tirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ 9 34 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if a e submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 mostrant was required to submit and post such files).
-Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K ( $\S$ 229.405 of this object contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by referamendment to this Form 10-K. $\square$ the o Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange See Larg ge accelerated filer $\square$ Accelerated filer $\boxtimes$ Non -accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠

-As of June 30, 2012, the aggregate market value of the shares of common stock of the registrant held by non-affiliates was approximately \$423 million, based on the closing price of the registrant's common stock reported on the NASDAQ Global Market of \$17.54 per share.
+Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file to such filing requirements for the past 90 days.
+Yes \boxtimes No \square . , Indicate by check mark whether the registrant has submitted electronically and posted on its corporate.
+File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) du such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229 herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information state Part III of this Form 10-K or any amendment to this Form 10-K. □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accompany.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" , , Large accelerated filer □ Accelerated filer X Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exch ange Act).
+Yes □ No 区 As of June 30, 2012, the aggregate market value of the shares of common stock of the registrant held b v non-affiliates was approximately